-This is a tool design course using Autodesk Inventor® software.
-This course covers types and functions of jigs, CNC fixtures, and check gauges.
+This is a tool design course using Autodesk® (Fusion 360) software.
+It covers types and functions of jigs, CNC fixtures, and check gauges.
 Included in the design process are part nesting, locating, clamping, work holding, and application of commercially available tool components.
-The complete design includes economic tool budgets, proper application of tolerances and datums, application of GD&T to tool designs, selection of materials, and generation of complete working drawings.
+The complete design includes economic tool budgets, proper application of tolerances and datums, selection of materials, and generation of complete working drawings.
+Fixture designs in this course will be used in MFG 202, CNC II, and MFG 205, CNC III.

-Prerequisite: CAD 150 or instructor's permission.
+Prerequisite: MFG 201 or instructor's permission.